 2. Computer software engineer

-Computer software engineering is one of today's fastest-growing occupations, with 35 percent employment growth expected from 2008 to 2018.
+Computer software engineering is an occupation with 35 percent employment growth expected from 2008 to 2018.
 From computer hard drives to video games, software engineers design the programs that businesses and individuals use on a daily basis.
 In addition to great job opportunities, computer software engineers enjoy generous salaries--in 2008, applications engineers earned a median salary of $85,430.

 A bachelor's degree in software engineering, computer science, or a related field is generally required to become a computer software engineer.
 Software engineers should also have a broad understanding of computer systems and technology.
 Many computer science and software engineering degree programs are available online, so you can continue your education regardless of your current job or location.